-These charts were first created in 2014-2015 to look at trends within the resort availability tool (RAT) for DVC rooms.
+These availability charts were first created in 2014-2015 to look at trends within the resort availability tool (RAT) for DVC rooms.
 It has since been updated by a team of DVC users to include all the resort booking categories.
-To generate the charts I would do is check the availability tool roughly every two weeks looking at a variety of two week windows from 1 month out to 11 months out in the future.
+To generate the charts, what we do is check the availability tool roughly once a week looking at a variety of two week windows from 1 month out to 11 months out in the future.
 The charts take roughly a year of effort to generate.
-The current set of charts were all generated in the last three years.
-(2018-2020)

 A bit of information to understand the tables.
 The year in each table is broken into ½ month blocks, meaning about 24 different time periods are reviewed for each resort.
 I considered each segment to be available as part of FOUR possible categories:

 1) 14+ days– means that all or nearly all dates in that span were available.
 Because of that, I used the color GREEN to indicate it should be easy to book at this time of year.

 2) 9 - 13 days – means that of the dates in that span, 8-13 days or more than HALF of the days were available.
 This is indicated by the color YELLOW, and means you are likely to be able to find availability here with a bit of flexibility and maybe a partial wait list.

 3) 3 - 8 days – means that at least HALF the days are unavailable.
 However, there is at least a few days available during that time.
 This is indicated by the color ORANGE and with some flexibility you might be able to find a few nights at this resort that would suit your purposes.

 4) 0 -2 days – It means there are only a few individual days left, and no blocks of days.
 This is indicated by the color RED and it is extremely unlikely you would be able to find the availability you want in that window.